An Introduction to Utilitarianism

 Who We Are

-This website was written by Richard Yetter Chappell, Darius Meissner, and William MacAskill.
+This peer-reviewed, open access textbook was written by Richard Yetter Chappell, Darius Meissner, and William MacAskill.
 Richard is an Associate Professor in Philosophy at the University of Miami and holds a PhD from Princeton University.
 Darius holds a degree in Philosophy, Politics and Economics from the University of Oxford and an M.A. in Security Studies from Georgetown University.
 William is an Associate Professor in Philosophy and Senior Research Fellow at the Global Priorities Institute at the University of Oxford.

 We’re proud to have secured endorsements from prominent scholars, including at Harvard University, Princeton University, and New York University.